Uttoxeter: Transport

 Uttoxeter has a railway station, opened originally by the North Staffordshire Railway on 2 October 1881 to replace earlier stations.
 It is served by trains on the Crewe-Derby Line, which generally operate hourly each way between Crewe and Newark Castle.

-The bus stop next to the station runs an hourly service to Cheadle, Stoke-on-Trent and Alton Towers.
-Buses to Stafford run every two hours, those to Burton upon Trent every hour.
+The bus station offers services operated by Diamond (formerly Midland Classic), Chaserider, Trent Barton and Select Bus.
+Connections can be made to Cheadle, Burton upon Trent, Stoke-on-Trent, Derby, Stafford, Cannock and Rugeley.
+Service 406 provides a circular service to surrounding estates.
+An Alton Towers service also operates during the summer season.
+The Tesco store acts as an interchange with most services using the bus stop outside the store.

 The town is located on the main A50 trunk road between Stoke-on-Trent and Derby.

-Uttoxeter was once the terminus of a branch of the Caldon Canal (the Uttoxeter Canal), but most signs of this, apart from an area of Uttoxeter called The Wharf, have disappeared; this is because much of the canal bed was used in the 19th century for the North Staffordshire Railway main line from Uttoxeter to Macclesfield, which has now also disappeared.
+Uttoxeter was once the terminus of a branch of the Caldon Canal (the Uttoxeter Canal), but most signs of this, apart from an area of Uttoxeter called The Wharf, have been built on.
+Much of the canal bed was used in the 19th century for the North Staffordshire Railway main line from Uttoxeter to Macclesfield, which has now also disappeared.
+In 2017 the Caldon & Uttoxeter Canals Trust installed a milepost in the town to mark the former canal terminus.
+The Trust's website includes a milepost trail along the remains of the canal.

 The nearest airport is East Midlands, some 29 miles (47 km) away.